keras-team/keras/docs/templates/getting-started/sequential-model-guide.md

 - an optimizer.
 This could be the string identifier of an existing optimizer (such as `rmsprop` or `adagrad`), or an instance of the `Optimizer` class.
 See: [optimizers](/optimizers).
 - a loss function.
 This is the objective that the model will try to minimize.
 It can be the string identifier of an existing loss function (such as `categorical_crossentropy` or `mse`), or it can be an objective function.
 See: [objectives](/objectives).
 - a list of metrics.
 For any classification problem you will want to set this to `metrics=['accuracy']`.
 A metric could be the string identifier of an existing metric or a custom metric function.
-Custom metric function should return either a single tensor value or a dict `metric_name -> metric_value`
+Custom metric function should return either a single tensor value or a dict `metric_name -> metric_value`.
+See: [metrics](/metrics).

 ```python
 # for a multi-class classification problem